basilnoor/TeamRandomizerBot/README.md

 <br />

 Documentation:
-> *Here i will go over how to use the bot and all its functionality.*
+> *Here i will go over how to use the bot and its functionality.*
 ```
-To view all the bots commands type "/tr".
+To view all the possible commands for the bot type "/tr".
-Bot utilizes group commands with the prefix /tr to make it easier for the user
+TRbot utilizes group commands with the prefix /tr to make it easier for the user
 ```
 <img src= "https://user-images.githubusercontent.com/51865580/179876423-5d95d078-16e5-4789-a226-f7ce7aa10102.png" data-canonical-src= "https://user-images.githubusercontent.com/51865580/179876423-5d95d078-16e5-4789-a226-f7ce7aa10102.png" />